 “I really wanted to support this recommendation about 10% allocated to youth because this 10% is nothing and should be given to our youth to implement their programs,” Nyayang said.

-The policy was retabled in 2024 by the former Minister of Youth and Sports, Joseph Geng Akech.
+The national youth policy was reintroduced in 2024 by the former Minister of Youth and Sports, Joseph Geng Akech.

-Following its passage, Permina Awerial Aluong, the parliament’s second deputy speaker, commended members for dedicating their time to passing the long-delayed legislation.
+Following its passage with all recommendations and observations, Permina Awerial Aluong, the parliament’s second deputy speaker, commended members for dedicating their time to passing the long-delayed legislation.

 The government now faces the challenge of implementing the policy and securing the promised funding in a nation struggling with economic instability and a fragile peace process.

-Last week, a youth advocacy organization called on the government to urgently pass and implement long-stalled national policies, arguing that inaction fuels growing frustration.
+Last week, a youth advocacy organization called on the government to urgently pass and implement long-stalled youth policies, arguing that inaction fuels growing frustration.

 Florence Agiba, executive director of the youth-led group Markaz Al Salam, urged officials to move critical policies from “draft documents to implemented reality.”